Overbrook High School (New Jersey): Athletics

-The wrestling team won the South Jersey Group III sectional championship in 1980 and 1981 Overbrook has had four state wrestling champions in the school's history: Erik Saunders (who won in 1989 in the 135 lb. weight class), Damien Covington (1991 at 189 lb.), Kip Covington (1992 at 145 lb.) and Mark Peiffer (2005 at 171 lb.).
+The boys' wrestling team won the South Jersey Group III sectional championship in 1980 and 1981.
+Overbrook has had four state wrestling champions in the school's history: Erik Saunders (who won in 1989 in the 135 lb. weight class), Damien Covington (1991 at 189 lb.), Kip Covington (1992 at 145 lb.) and Mark Peiffer (2005 at 171 lbs.).
 In 2020, Alexis Rosano (143 lb.) became Overbrook's first ever female wrestling state champion.

 The football team won the South Jersey Group III title in 1990 and the South Jersey Group IV title in 1998.
 The 1990 team won the South Jersey Group III state sectional title with a 22–19 win against Brick Memorial High School in the championship game.
 The Rams were undefeated 1998, winning the NJSIAA South Jersey Group IV title, defeating Shawnee High School by a score of 21–14 in a game played at Rutgers Stadium and ending the season with a perfect 12–0 record.
 The win marked the program's first state sectional title since they won in Group III in 1990.

-As of September 9, 2006, Overbrook High School's varsity football field was renamed as the Larry Mauriello Varsity Football Complex.
+In September 2006, Overbrook High School's varsity football field was renamed as the Larry Mauriello Varsity Football Complex.

 Overbrook and crosstown rival Lindenwold High School play a traditional Thanksgiving Day football game each year.

-On December 27, 2016, before the finals of the Overbrook Wrestling Holiday Christmas Tournament, the Overbrook High School Athletics Department dedicated to name their first ever wrestling room after respected and former wrestling coach Paul Mauriello, in his honor, naming it the "Coach Paul E. Mauriello Wrestling Room".
+In December 2016, before the finals of the Overbrook Wrestling Holiday Christmas Tournament, the Overbrook High School Athletics Department dedicated to name their first ever wrestling room after respected and former wrestling coach Paul Mauriello, in his honor, naming it the "Coach Paul E. Mauriello Wrestling Room".